PrabhjotxSingh/quickshift/TaskList.md

 19. **Integrate** third-party services such as Google Maps API to provide location-based shift listings and improve the matching process.

 20. **Develop** a comprehensive testing framework to perform load testing and ensure the platform can handle high traffic during peak periods.
+(Jacob)

 21. **Set up** version control using Git and GitHub to manage codebase efficiently and facilitate collaboration among development team members.